fsalamanca2000/proyecto-PokeAPI/README.md

 # proyecto-PokeAPI
-## You can search a lot of pictures about pokemons with it´s name (using text or your voice)
+You can search a lot of pictures about pokemons with it´s name (using text or your voice) Comando de voz:(Buscar, Shiny, Finalizar)